-The stately and lively Plaza de Armas, lined by arcades and carved wooden balconies, and framed by the Andes, is the focal point of Cusco.
-After Machu Picchu, it is one of the most familiar sights in Peru.
-You will cross it, relax on the benches in its center, and pass under the porticoes that line the square with shops, restaurants, travel agencies, and bars innumerable times during your stay in Cusco.
-The plaza -- which was twice its present size in Inca days -- has two of Cusco's foremost churches and the remains of original Inca walls on the northwest side of the square, thought to be the foundation of the Inca Pachacútec's palace.
+The stately Plaza de Armas ★★★, lined by arcades and carved wooden balconies and framed by the Andes, is the focal point of Cusco and the heart of the centro histórico.
+Lively but still loaded with colonial character, it is one of the most familiar sights in Peru.
+You will cross it, relax on benches in its center, and pass under porticoes that line the square with shops, restaurants, travel agencies, and bars innumerable times during your stay in Cusco.
+It’s the best people-watching spot in the city.
+The plaza—which was twice its present size in Inca days—is bordered by two of Cusco’s most important churches and the remains of original Inca walls on the northwest side of the square, thought to be the foundation of the Inca Pachacútec’s palace.
+Most of Cusco’s main attractions are easy walking distance from the Plaza.

-Many principal sights within the historic quarter of Cusco and beyond the city are included in the boleto turístico, but a few very worthwhile places of interest, such as the Templo del Qoricancha (Temple of the Sun) and Museo de Arte Precolombino (MAP), are not included.
+Many principal sights both within the historic quarter of Cusco and beyond the city are included in the boleto turístico (see below), but a few very worthwhile places of interest, such as the cathedral, Templo del Qoricancha (Temple of the Sun), Museo Machu Picchu, and Museo de Arte Precolombino, are not included.

 Cusco's Boleto Turístico

-The full boleto allows admission to the following sights: in Cusco, Museo Municipal de Arte Contemporáneo, Museo Histórico Regional, Museo de Sitio Qoricancha, Museo de Arte Popular, Centro Qosqo de Arte Nativo, Monumento al Inka Pachacuteq; the nearby Inca ruins of Sacsayhuamán, Q'enko, Pukapukara, Tambomachay, Pikillacta, and Tipón; and the Valle Sagrado attractions of Pisac, Ollantaytambo, and Chinchero.
+The full boleto allows admission to the following sights: in Cusco, Convento de Santa Catalina, Museo Municipal de Arte Contemporáneo, Museo Histórico Regional, Museo de Sitio Qoricancha, Museo de Arte Popular, Centro Qosqo de Arte Nativo, and Monumento al Inka Pachacuteq; the nearby Inca ruins of Sacsayhuamán, Q’enko, Pukapukara, Tambomachay, Pikillacta, and Tipón; and the Valle Sagrado attractions of Moray, Pisac, Ollantaytambo, and Chinchero.

 The Cusco School of Art